-Hybrid policies address needs that fall into a gap between traditional term and universal life, says Michael Parker, assistant vice president of individual life fixed product lines for Lincoln Financial Group.
+These hybrid policies address needs that fall into a gap between traditional term and universal life.

-Traditional term life insurance provides a death benefit if the policyholder dies within a certain period of time, such as 10, 15, 20 or 30 years.
-Because the death benefit is limited to that specific period and the policies feature no cash value accounts, term life is more affordable than permanent life insurance.
+Traditional term life insurance provides a death benefit if the policyholder dies within a certain period, such as 10, 15, 20 or 30 years.
+Because the death benefit is limited to that specific timeframe and the policies feature no cash value accounts, term life is more affordable than permanent life insurance.

-Universal life is a type of permanent insurance.
-Unlike other whole life policies, which require you to pay fixed premiums, universal life lets you pay any amount you want after an initial payment, as long as you meet a minimum level.
+Unlike other permanent life policies, like whole life, which require you to pay fixed premiums, universal life lets you pay any amount you want after an initial payment, as long as you meet a minimum level.
 You can make higher premium payments when you’re flush with cash or lower ones when your budget is tight.
 A portion of your premium money accumulates in a tax-deferred cash account, which you can borrow against.